• Skip to primary navigation

 IC 555 Pinouts Functions Diagram

-IC 555 Internal Structural Layout
+IC 555 Internal Structural Layout:

 IC 555 Internal Structural Layout Diagram

-• It can handle power between 16V and 18V.
+555 chip works with power between 16V and 18V.

-• A resistor R1 pulls pin 7 high.
+Resistor R1 makes pin 7 go high.

-• The chip can deliver current in two ways:
+Chip gives current in two ways:

 ASTABLE MULTIVIBRATOR